General-Robotics-LLC/A-Novel-API-for-Explainable-Deep-Learning-Models/README.md

 `run.py` contains the step needed for inilization and replicate the experiment using Expplainable Node on ResNet.
 `train.py` contains the adapted version of train function that allows for the application of Explainable Node.

+In the case of graph codes, you should install packages in requirements.txt and run it.